yuvarajtofio1-ux/Product-catalog-with-mongoDB/README.md

 2. FEATURES

-🌈 Attractive UI with a glassmorphism design and gradient theme.
+ Attractive UI with a glassmorphism ddesignand gradient theme.

-🔍 Search and filter products by name or category.
+ Search and filter products by name or category.

-🧾 Product details such as name, price, category, and image displayed dynamically.
+ Product details such as name, price, category, and image displayed dynamically.

-👨‍💼 Admin mode toggle — switch between user and admin view.
+ Admin mode toggle — switch between user and admin view.

-➕ Add new products (mock demo form).
+ Add new products (mock demo form).

-❌ Delete products (mock demo functionality).
+ Delete products (mock demo functionality).

-⚡ Real-time data fetched from FakeStoreAPI
+ Real-time data fetched from FakeStoreAPI
 .

-📱 Responsive design — works seamlessly on mobile and desktop.
+ Responsive design — works seamlessly on mobile and desktop.

-🧠 Accessibility support with keyboard navigation and tooltips.
+Accessibility support with keyboard navigation and tooltips.

 3. TECHNOLOGY